 Qualified Tuition Plan (Section 529) in header of articles

-Qualified Tuition Plan (Section 529) in content page of articles
+Qualified Tuition Plan (Section 529)

 A qualified tuition plan (QTP) is a personal savings account.
 You use it to pay for a student's qualified education expenses.
 The student must go to an eligible educational institution.
-Distributions from the account are tax-free if you use the money for qualified expenses, like room and board.
+Distributions from the account are tax-free if you use the money for qualified expenses like room and board.

 Other postsecondary educational institution